-Kingspoint is a quiet neighborhood nestled on College Creek and Halfway Creek in Williamsburg, Virginia. ( James City County) Homeowners who join as members enjoy a pool, playground, new clubhouse and newly landscaped grounds, as well as tennis courts and a dock (both in need of repair, but they’re working on it!)
-Conveniently located right off the Colonial National Historic Parkway and Rt 199 only a stones throw from Colonial Williamsburg and William & Mary.
+Kingspoint is a quiet neighborhood nestled on College Creek and Halfway Creek in Williamsburg, Virginia. ( James City County) Homeowners who join as members enjoy a pool, playground, new clubhouse, and newly landscaped grounds, as well as tennis courts and a dock.
+Conveniently located right off the Colonial National Historic Parkway and Rt 199 only a stone’s throw from Colonial Williamsburg and William & Mary.

-Lots in Kingspoint range in size from that is over an acre .
+Lots in Kingspoint range in size from .5 to over an acre.
 Set on 272 acres there are approximately 224 homes in the community.
-Home were built starting in 1965 – the late 1980’s.
-The majority were built in the late 60’s and 70’s.
+Home were built starting in 1965 – the late 1980s.
+The majority were built in the late ’60s and 70’s.
 Home sizes range from 1600 square to 5000 square feet.

 The clubhouse and deck enjoy spectacular views of College Creek.
 If you are into kayaking you can follow College Creek all the way to the James River.

 Kingspoint Club, Inc. is owned and supported by its members who are residents of Kingspoint neighborhood.
 It’s a voluntary organization.
 About 70% of Kingspoint residents are club members.

 Kingspoint Club manages the pool, tennis courts, dock, and recently renovated clubhouse.
 The Club is run by a volunteer board of about 7 or 8 neighbors which oversees everything from planning Halloween parties to managing club finances (and everything in between).